 Some Apache modules such as for PHP will be installed by default by installing the main package (PHP in this example) in distributions such as CentOS and Red Hat derivatives.

-4. Restart Apache to start using the installed module.
+6. Restart Apache to apply the changes.

 Discuss the article: